tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/常见问题/实例相关/竞价实例_intl_en.md

 For more information, please see [Querying the Repossession Status of a Spot Instance](https://intl.cloud.tencent.com/document/product/213/32487).

 ### How to automatically apply for spot instances after inventory recovery?
-You can use cloud products that can automatically maintain the CVM cluster, such as [BatchCompute] (http://console.cloud.tencent.com/batch/env), [Auto Scaling] (http://console.cloud.tencent.com/autoscaling).
+You can use cloud products that can automatically maintain the CVM cluster, such as [BatchCompute](http://console.cloud.tencent.com/batch/env), [Auto Scaling](http://console.cloud.tencent.com/autoscaling).
 With their cross-model and cross-availability zone capabilities, you can maintain a specified number of CVM clusters more effectively.

 ## Price and Billing
 ### What are the similarities and differences between spot instances and pay-as-you-go instances?